-The campsite is located in an ideal site for Alpine nature lovers: in fact, most of the Great St. Bernard Valley is quite intact.
+The campsite is located at an ideal site for Alpine nature lovers: in fact, most of the Great St. Bernard Valley is quite intact.

-The considerable altitude of much of the territory, the difficult access to the slopes and the careful management and protection of the territory, in fact, have favoured the presence of a wild flora and fauna that can rarely be observed elsewhere.
+The considerable altitude of the territory, the hardly reachable slopes and the careful management and protection of the territory have favored the presence of a wild flora and fauna that can rarely be observed elsewhere.

-Various species of predatory birds are present and, with a bit of luck, you can see a couple of eagles circling about.
+Various species of predatory birds are present and, with a bit of luck, you can see a couple of eagles circling around.

-In the autumn you can easily hear the din of a battle between bucks, just a few metres away from your pitch.
+In autumn you may hear the din of a battle between bucks, just a few meters away from your pitch.

-Excursions in the surrounding area will allow you to observe interesting varieties of Alpine flora, from the most well known, such as juniper, whortleberry or Alpine star, to the rarer varieties such as mugwort (from which the famous Valdostan génépy liqueur is made).
+Excursions in the surrounding area will allow you to observe interesting varieties of Alpine flora, from the most well known, such as juniper, whortleberry or Alpine star, to the rarer varieties such as artemisia (with whom the famous Aosta Valley’s Génépy liqueur is made).
 But be careful because the harvest of some plants follows strict rules or is even forbidden.